-Cannbidiol, or CBD, is the primary component of CBD oil, naturally.
+Cannabidiol, or CBD, is the primary component of CBD oil, naturally.
 However, the presence of other cannabinoids depends on which type of oil you have.
-Full spectrum oil utilizes all naturally occurring cannabinoids in marijuana, including THC.
-Broad spectrum, meanwhile, features almost all cannabinoids but without THC.
+Full-spectrum oil utilizes all naturally occurring cannabinoids in marijuana, including THC.
+Broad-spectrum, meanwhile, features almost all cannabinoids but without THC.
 CBD isolate features a narrow range of cannabinoids, primarily CBD into a carrier oil.

 How Many Cannabinoids Are in a Hemp Plant?